ucb-bar/fpga-zynq/README.md

 * `uImage` - Linux for the ARM PS
 * `devicetree.dtb` - Contains information about the ARM core's peripherals for linux.

 The only remaining file that we are missing at this point is `uramdisk.image.gz`, the root filesystem for linux on the ARM Core.
-You can obtain that like so:
+You can obtain it like so (it will be placed in `$REPO/zybo/deliver_output`:

-TODO: INFO HERE ABOUT RAMDISK
+    $ make fetch-ramdisk

-Take these four files, and place them on the root of the SD card that we will insert into the Zybo.
+Now, take the four files in `deliver_output/`, and place them on the root of the SD card that we will insert into the Zybo.
 The layout of your SD card should match the following:

 	SD_ROOT/
 	|-> boot.bin